gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 author: Joe Doe
 ---
 ```
 We see some special information at the top of our post which is different from the content, That is called front matter.

+config.yaml file has the settings and basic attributes of the site.
 <a name="config"></a>
 ## Config.yaml
-config.yaml file has the settings and basic attributes of the site.
+It is the very important file in creating the website as this file has the settings and the attributes related to the site.
+The format of the config.yaml file looks like this:

 ```yml
 title: Your awesome title